robert-ovens/recipes/site/content/kitchen/baked-chicken-wings.md

   - Coat wings, and bake on a mesh so the heat gets both sides of the wings.
   - Turn every 15-20 minutes, until they are browned and crispy.
 Total cooking time will be about 1 hour.
   - Toss in a glaze of your choice.
+notes:
+tags:
+---

-notes: Serve with a salad.
+Serve with a salad.
 And some damp towels for your fingers.
 These puppies are messy.
-tags:
----
+Goes with [Ginger Eschallot Honey Glaze]({{< relref "kitchen/ginger-eschallot-honey-glaze.md" >}}).